RandyGaul/cute_framework/README.md

 ## Dependencies

 Cute has a few external dependencies, linked as shared libraries.
-This means your game will need to ship with the SDL2 shared library, and the Sodium shared library.
 * [SDL2](https://www.libsdl.org/), used for platform handling and GL context creation.
 * [libsodium](https://libsodium.gitbook.io/doc/), used for encryption + authentication.
+* [mbedtls](https://libsodium.gitbook.io/doc/), used for encryption + authentication.

 Cute has a few internal dependencies, built straight from source as apart of Cute.
 * [glad](https://github.com/Dav1dde/glad), used to load OpenGL function pointers on the Windows platform.